The pros and cons of legal prostitution

-Care, a Christian charity argues that physical abuse and rape is commonplace in prostitution and campaigns for the criminalisation of all purchases of sexual services.
-In London, sex workers suffer a mortality rate that is “12 times higher than average”, according to their research.
+Care, a Christian charity, has argued that physical abuse and rape are commonplace in prostitution and campaigns for the criminalisation of all purchases of sexual services.
+In London, sex workers suffer a mortality rate that is “12 times higher than average”, according to its research.

 Pro: Decriminalisation will actually make sex workers safer

 Rights groups argue that criminalising prostitution means that sex workers are less likely to contact the police to report abuse.
 The laws in the UK also take away sex workers’ rights to work together.
-If sex workers are allowed to work together in one building, they will be safer, says IUSW.
+If sex workers are allowed to work together in one building, they will be safer, said the IUSW.